ruby2js/ruby2js/docs/src/_docs/filters/lit.md

  * Methods referenced within HTML literals are not automatically bound, but will be automatically prefixed with `this.`.

+ * LitElement inheritance will also automatically prefix inherited properties and methods with `this.`, and will autobind inherited methods when referenced without any parameters or parenthesis.
+     * methods: `performUpdate`,`requestUpdate`
+     * properties: `hasUpdated`, `renderRoot`, `shadowRoot`, `updateComplete`

  * `customElement` calls are converted to `customElements.define` calls.

  * `query`, `queryAll`, and `queryAsync` calls are converted to corresponding